 - Crispy chicken parmesan

-- Even though it has lost its freshness this salad can still be eaten the following day.
+Even though it has lost its freshness, this salad can still be eaten a couple of days after you make it.

 - 1 kg tomatoes (we used Roma, cherry and heirloom tomatoes, approx. 2.2lbs)